NikolaZgonjanin/Git-Intro/foundations_git/commit_messages.md

 -   Avoid using vague commit messages such as "saved" or "updated"
 -   Commit early and often!

-### Knowledge check

-This section contains questions for you to check your understanding of this lesson on your own.
-If you’re having trouble answering a question, click it and review the material it links to.

-*   <a class="knowledge-check-link" href="https://cbea.ms/git-commit/#intro">What are two benefits of having well-written commit messages and a good commit history?</a>
-*   <a class="knowledge-check-link" href="https://cbea.ms/git-commit/#limit-50">How many characters should the subject line of your commit message be?</a>

 ### Additional resources

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.